-I only learned about 30 days blog challenge very recently.
-This website cybercashworldwide.com is just over 5 months old - originally started as a different site and migrated here in January.
+I only learned about the 30-day blog challenge very recently.
+This website is just over 5 months old - originally started as a different site and migrated here in January.
 Still less than 8 months old including the old posts from the original site.
-I've been advised to take up a 30 days blogging challenge in order to push up the site trust level.
+I've been advised to take up a 30-day blogging challenge to push up the site's trust level.

 What a load of crap.